Kodzo21/library-pai-project/README.md

 # Library

 ## Description
-The project allows for registration and log into the application where they are able to search for books and make a reservation.
+The project allows users for registration and logging into the application where they are able to search for books and make a reservation.
 User can also find information about borrowed books like reservation date or how much time is left to return the book.